MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-network-overview.md

 *Applies to: Azure Stack integrated systems and Azure Stack Development Kit*

-Azure Stack provides a variety of networking capabilities that can be used together or separately:
+Azure Stack provides different kinds of networking capabilities that can be used together or separately:

 - **Connectivity between Azure Stack resources**
     Connect Azure resources together in a secure and private virtual network in the cloud.